adam-hurwitz/travel-oi/colombia.md

 # Transit

-- Use known apps, e.g. Uber, Lyft, and local equivalents, instead of hailing taxis
+- Use known apps, e.g. Uber, Lyft, and local equivalents (Cabify), instead of hailing taxis.

+# Phones

+- Use [WhatsApp](https://www.whatsapp.com/) to make calls
+- Local data plans are likely cheaper than using an international data plan.

 # Shopping